scenerystack/community/docs/reference/api/scenery/trailFromUniqueId.md

 # trailFromUniqueId

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/trailFromUniqueId.ts](https://github.com/phetsims/scenery/blob/main/js/util/trailFromUniqueId.ts) for the most up-to-date information.

 ## Overview

 Re-create a trail to a root node from an existing Trail id.
 The rootNode must have the same Id as the first